mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Bayesian Analysis:

 Koslovsky, M.D., A. Kaplan, V.A.
 Terranova, and M.B.
 Hooten.
 (In Press).
 A unified Bayesian framework for modeling measurement error in multinomial data.
 Bayesian Analysis.

-* New paper accepted in Biometrics:

-Schwob, M.R., M.B.
-Hooten, and V. Narasimhan.
-(In Press).
-Composite dyadic models for spatio-temporal data.
-Biometrics.